troegerj/calibration-paper/AAO/PINN/app/README.md

 ### Singularity

 You can find the singularity definition file in the *.devcontainer* directory.
-To build the image, navigate to your `<repository directory>/Reduced/PINN` (see directory tree above) and run:
+To build the image, navigate to your `<repository directory>/AAO/PINN` (see directory tree above) and run:

     singularity build calibrationpaper.sif app/.devcontainer/container.def

 Once the image is built, you can run the scripts via:

-    singularity run --nv calibrationpaper.sif python3 <full-path-to-script>/parametric_pinn_2d_linearelasticity.py
+    singularity run --nv calibrationpaper.sif python3 <full-path-to-script>/<script-name>

-Please replace `<full-path-to-script>` in the above command according to your file structure.
+Please replace `<full-path-to-script>` and `<script-name>` in the above command according to your file structure and the script you want to execute.

 > [!IMPORTANT]
 > You may have to use the *fakreroot* option of singularity if you do not have root rights on your system.
 In this case, you can try building the image by running the command `singularity build --fakeroot calibrationpaper.sif app/.devcontainer/container.def`.
 However, the fakeroot option must be enabled by your system administrator.
 For further information, please refer to the [Singularity documentation](https://sylabs.io/docs/).